Opvolger/Opvolger/starfiveVisionFive2/UbuntuATIRadeonR9_290_2023_11_20.md

 ---
-title: StarFive VisionFive 2 - Ubuntu 23.10 ATI Radeon R9 290
+date: 2023-11-20
+author: Bas Magré
 ---

-# Ubuntu 23.10 on VisionFive 2 with external GPU
+# StarFive VisionFive 2 - Ubuntu 23.10 external GPU ATI Radeon R9 290

 I read on the Ubuntu website that there is now external GPU support for Ubuntu 23.10.
 There is no lie in that, but with the current kernel (6.5.0-9 and 6.5.0-10) it completely crashes.